Bekacru/better-call/README.md

 #### Query Schema

 The `query` option accepts a standard schema and will validate the request query.
-If the request query doesn't match the schema, the endpoint will throw an error.
-If it's mounted to a router, it'll return a 400 error.
+If the request query doesn't match the schema, the endpoint will throw a validation error.
+If it's mounted to a router, it'll return a 400 error with the error details.

 ```ts
 const createItem = createEndpoint("/item", {